High Performance Computing — HPC

 - Slurm job scheduler

-Hotfoot, now retired, was launched in 2009 as a partnership among: the departments of Astronomy & Astrophysics, Statistics, and Economics plus other groups represented in the Social Science Computing Committee (SSCC); the Stockwell Laboratory; CUIT; and the Office of the Executive Vice President for Research; and Arts & Sciences.
+Hotfoot, now retired, was launched as a high performance computing cluster in 2009 as a partnership among: the departments of Astronomy & Astrophysics, Statistics, and Economics plus other groups represented in the Social Science Computing Committee (SSCC); the Stockwell Laboratory; CUIT; and the Office of the Executive Vice President for Research; and Arts & Sciences.

 In later years the cluster ran the Torque/Moab resource manager/scheduler software and consisted of 32 nodes which provided 384 cores for running jobs.
 The system also included a 72 TB array of scratch storage.